 One of the absolute best restaurants in Herceg Novi, Tri Lipe delivers in every way possible!
 Take a seat in the shaded garden patio and prepare for a feast.

-Known for their grilled meats, fresh seafood and huge portions (at amazing prices), we think it is best to order a couple of different dishes and share them at the table.
+Known for their grilled meats, fresh seafood and huge portions (at amazing prices), we think it is best to order a couple of different dishes and share them with the table.
 The mixed grill (an assortment of meats on a platter) and seafood risotto are on point!

 Konoba Karaca